angelagjp/110920-pt-phase-2-project/README.md

 ### Landmarks

 Landmarks had a very significant effect of the pricing of the predictive pricing of housing.
-These landmacks included scheools, libraries, and food sources.
-The inclusions of landmarcks jumped or model from having a variance of 55% to a variance of 72%.
-The shows that steering buyers to homes to self susstaining areas might help them get the best return in the long run.
+These landmarks included scheools, libraries, and food sources.
+The inclusions of landmarks jumped or model from having a variance of 55% to a variance of 72%.
+The shows that steering buyers to homes to self sustaining areas might help them get the best return in the long run.

 ### Conclusions